-The management of enclosure heat flows is key to extending thermal autonomy and achieving thermal resilience in buildings.
+The management of enclosur heat flows is key to extending thermal autonomy and achieving thermal resilience in buildings.
 Thermal autonomy is a measure of the fraction of time during a typical year when a building can passively maintain comfort conditions without active system energy inputs.
 Thermal resilience is a measure of how long inhabitants may remain in their dwellings during extreme weather events that coincide with extended power outages disabling active systems for space heating and cooling.

 It is worth noting that thermal resilience is among many aspects of passive survivability, a term that refers to the building's ability to maintain critical life-support conditions in the event of extended loss of power, heating fuel, or water3.

 Thermal autonomy is often represented as the fraction of time the building experiences active space heating and cooling energy demands.
 A completely thermally autonomous building that requires no heating or cooling whatsoever would have a rating of 100% (i.e., its indoor temperature would remain between 65oF and 77oF year round).
 In Figure 20, the building constructed to code minimum requirements for energy efficiency has a thermal autonomy of about 30% based on equipment run times, while the high-performance building enjoys about 70% thermal autonomy.
 The areas under and over the demand curves indicate the amount of heating and cooling energy, respectively.
 Figure 20 indicates the high-performance building yields about an 80% reduction in annual energy demands for space heating and cooling.
 Two important aspects of building performance emerge from this comparison.

 - First, the capacities of the heating and cooling equipment for the high-performance building are much smaller than for the code building.
 Piping and ductwork will likely be correspondingly smaller and less intrusive.